Convexus-Protocol/convexus-sdk-js/README.md

 $ yarn reset
 $ yarn install
 $ yarn bootstrap
+$ # Run tests if you want to test the code
+$ yarn test
 $ # It should be OK!
 Try if everything works properly
 $ yarn demo
 $ # If you want to cleanup everything built, run this command